-The difference between peri-articular subcutaneous prolotherapy and mesotherapy for the pain management is that mesotherapy is defined as an intradermal or subcutaneous analgesic injections mostly NSAIDs to increase the local concentration of them at the target site, as well as reducing their systemic side effects.^[26] However, prolotherapy is a type of regenerative injection therapy using an irritant solution such as dextrose to induce inflammatory cascade and the release of cytokines with multifactorial mechanisms of actions resulting in proliferation of fibroblasts, collagen synthesis, and healing while injecting around or within the injured tissues.^[5,6,16] In addition, more effectiveness of intra-articular DPT in our study might be due to the chondrogenic effects of this approach in patients with KOA according to some previous researches.[11,24]
+difference The between peri-articular subcutaneous prolotherapy and mesotherapy for the pain management is that mesotherapy is defined as an intradermal or subcutaneous analgesic injections mostly NSAIDs to increase the local concentration of them at the target site, as well as reducing their systemic side effects.^[26] However, prolotherapy is a type of regenerative injection therapy using an irritant solution such as dextrose to induce inflammatory cascade and the release of cytokines with multifactorial mechanisms of actions resulting in proliferation of fibroblasts, collagen synthesis, and healing while injecting around or within the injured tissues.^[5,6,16] In addition, more effectiveness of intraarticular DPT revealed in our study may be due to the chondrogenic effects of this approach in patients with KOA according to some previous researches.^[11,24]

-Nonetheless, there are some limitations to our study.
-First, the sample size was calculated as 25.
-Although we selected 60 patients with KOA without effusion (30 in each group), nine participants (n=3 in the intra-articular group and n=6 in theperi-articular group) withdrew from the study and did not continue injection mainly due to poor attendance to follow-up visits (i.e., living in distant locations).
-Second, in this study, we included patients aged between 40 and 70 years, indicating a wide range of age.
-It may be more reasonable to narrow the age range of the participants.
-Third, despite no significant difference was observed between the two groups in terms of grade severity of KOA, and all patients had Grade 2-3 of severity, and it may be more appropriate to analyze the results for pain and function according to the radiological grade severity.
-In addition, we planned two injection sessions, but a previous study with more sessions showed different results from our study.
-Thus, more injection sessions would be preferable.
-Furthermore, the follow-up period in our study was relatively short; therefore, further long-term studies are warranted.
-Moreover, the WOMAC questionnaire including patient's function, pain and stiffness should be analyzed separately to achieve more definite results about the efficacy of our interventions on each part.
+Nonetheless, there are some limitations to this study.
+First, the sample size is relatively small.
+Although we selected 60 patients with KOA without effusion (n=30 in each group), nine participants left and did not continue injection mainly due to poor follow-ups, as they had to come from far away cities during the study.
+In addition, we included patients aged between 40 and 70 years which was a wide range of age.
+It might be better to narrow the age range of participants.
+Also, despite no significant difference between two groups in terms of grade severity of KOA as well as all included patients had Grade 2 or 3 of severity, it would be better to analyze the results for pain and function according to the radiological grade severity.
+We planned two injection sessions, but a similar study with more sessions showed different results; thus, more injection sessions would be preferable.
+Furthermore, the follow-up period in our study was too short; therefore, some other studies with longer follow ups in the future is recommended.
+Moreover, it would be better to analyze each part of the WOMAC questionnaire including patient's function, pain and stiffness separately to achieve more definite results about the efficacy of our interventions on each part.
 Finally, we followed patients by subjective assessments using mentioned questionnaires without evaluating the radiological changes after the injections.
-Lack of a placebo or control group was another limitations.
-Therefore, further multi-center, large-scale, longterm studies including control groups using objective assessment methods are recommended.
+The lack of a placebo or controlled group is another limitation to our study as well.
+Therefore, further studies with more participants, injection sessions, longer follow up periods with having controlled group and objective assessment methods are recommended.

-In conclusion, both peri-articular and intra-articular DPT had the same efficacy at least for a short period of time in patients with KOA.
-There was no superiority in terms of functional improvement between the two groups.
-However, intra-articular prolotherapy was more effective in decreasing pain in this patient population.
+In conclusion, both peri-articular and intraarticular DPT showed the same efficacy at least for a short period of time in patients with KOA.
+There was no superiority in terms of functional improvement between two groups.
+However, intra-articular prolotherapy was more effective in decreasing pain in such patients.
+Based on these findings, we suggest intra-articular DPT, as an alternative technique for pain reduction and functional improvement in patients with KOA.